outdreamer/build-a-cure/docs/tasks/function_to_do.md

       There should be an app to opt-out of taxes if they agree not to use local resources those taxes pay for Companies can have efficiency & problem-solving scores (problem-solution, solution metrics, cost/benefit, hidden costs, time to solution, problem solved/created metrics) in a solution investing app to win investments from citizen investors to solve problems relevant to them

+  - apply intents & other interfaces to other transaction types (code transactions, financial transactions, legal transactions)
+   - resource transactions (financial resource trades), to manage intents of a transaction - money is deposited on resource delivery, otherwise in pending state for x days agreed on by agents
+   - legal transactions (allow laws to be passed having any of a limited list of approved intents)

   - finding necessary forms for an intent subject to indexed rules like laws, filling them out, and optionally filtering info by regulations cited in forms, including relevant regulations applied
     - involves automated calls/faxes to request/send forms, where processes/forms arent online, like how calls to find appointments are automated
       - involves functions to: